 The major commercial streets of Le Sud-Ouest borough are located in each of its five areas, that is Ville-Émard, Côte Saint-Paul, Pointe-Saint-Charles, Saint-Henri and Little Burgundy.

-The old manufacturing plants of the borough need to be reallocated and many of its borough sectors need to be redefined.
+The old manufacturing plants of the borough need to be reallocated and many of the borough sectors need to be redefined.
 As a result, Le Sud-Ouest borough offers great economic potential since almost half of its territory is going through a major transformation.

-The economic structure of Le Sud-Ouest was and still is experiencing new and improved economic developments tat include new industrial, commercial, institutional and residential businesses as well as a steady growth of employment jobs.
+The economic structure of Le Sud-Ouest was and still is experiencing new and improved economic developments that include new industrial, commercial, institutional and residential businesses as well as a steady growth of employment jobs.

 An economic structure that was once predominantly a manufacturing economy followed by a service economy and now by the new economy.